Kathirrodri17/Portfolio-Projects/Premier League winner predicting ML model/README.md

 ## Project Overview

 This Project aims to predict the winners of English Premier League (EPL) matches for the 2024-25 season.
-Utilizing historical data from the 2022-2024 seasons, a prediction model was built to forecast match outcomes with a focus on accuracy.
+Utilizing historical data from the 2022-2024 seasons, a prediction model was built to forecast match outcomes with a focus on match winners.

 ## Data Scrapping
 The Project required realtime match data from the English Premier League and was extracted using HTML from Fbref.
 Data scraping was one of  important part of this project.